programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 Between 4 to 10 gigabytes are thus downloaded.
 Please provide sufficient space under `/var/lib/containers`.

 Please note: Whenever you want to download easydb updates, repeat the above commands.
+To complete the update process, you then just need to re-create the containers (see below, `maintain restart`).

 Take care: The storage requirement will quickly increase with updates if old container data and old container images are not cleaned up regularly.